 And what I would like to point out is that putting your cats on a vegan diet is, above all, the very same animal cruelty that vegans try to avoid.
 IT IS CRUEL to undernourish and supplement not just your pet cat, but all kinds of pets as well.
 As a responsible owner, it is your duty to properly take care of your pet, and that is to feed them properly and in a timely manner with the kind of food that is suitable for them.
 Don't push you food ideologies on them, just keep it on your own, and if your pet cat has the freedom to choose what they will eat, they will always go for meat, just like their ancestors originally eat, for their body is designed to get all the nutrients they need in order to live from meat (that includes fat, lean meat, organs, bones and even tendons and ligaments).
 It is sometimes much less cruel to not give them food that having them on a vegan diet.

 I know people love their cats, just thinking of only what's best for them.
 But sometimes, we are doing more harm than good.
 What you need to do is do research, ask the pros (vets and breeders), and verify first from credible sources the information that you just knew.
-In that way, you can avoid putting your cat's life at risk.
+Visit also the article Cat Nutrition or finding a good book like The Well Cat Book: The Classic Comprehensive Handbook of Cat Care Reissue Edition - Kindle Edition (AMAZON) for ideas on how to give your cat a healthy diet in that way, you can avoid putting your cat's life at risk.